Global Citizenship at the Heart of VIU's GIS Training Program in Ukraine

 Project equipment and software were installed at the Taras Shevchenko National University of Kyiv.
 Materials for the first two courses were published in a Moodle learning portal hosted by the National Technical University of Ukraine "Kyiv Polytechnic Institute”.
 The project’s governance structure was also consolidated, and the first project steering committee meeting was successfully conducted on April 24, 2014.

-Administrative staff from Taras Shevchenko National University of Kyiv and the National Technical University of Ukraine "Kyiv Polytechnic Institute" visited Canada between October 21-26 2013.
+Administrative staff from Taras Shevchenko National University of Kyiv and the National Technical University of Ukraine "Kyiv Polytechnic Institute" visited Canada between October 21st and 26th, 2013.

-The first two courses, Introduction to GIS for SDI and Database Management Systems for SDI are actively in development by VIU staff.
+The first two courses, Introduction to GIS for SDI and Database Management Systems for SDI were actively in development by VIU staff.

-The Ukrainian project management team is working on student recruitment.
+The Ukrainian project management team was working on student recruitment.

-The National Technical University of Ukraine "Kyiv Polytechnic Institute” (KPI) and VIU are working on a fromal project agreement.
+The National Technical University of Ukraine "Kyiv Polytechnic Institute” (KPI) and VIU were working on a formal project agreement.

 Taras Shevchenko National University of Kyiv (NUK) signed a project agreement with VIU.